juripero/ryft-server/docs/search/IPV6.md

-The `IPv6` Search operation can be used to search for exact IPv6 addresses or IPv6 addresses in a particular range in both structured and unstructured text using the standard “a:b:c:d:e:f:g:h” format for IPv6 addresses.
+The `IPv6` Search operation can be used to search for exact IPv6 addresses or IPv6 addresses in a particular range in both structured and unstructured text using the standard `"a:b:c:d:e:f:g:h"` format for IPv6 addresses.
 The double colon (::) is also supported, per RFC guidelines.

 IPv6 searches extend the general relational expression defined